How to save on your energy bill

 Whether or not you've just switched, there are several things you can do to keep your bills accurate.

-Send your supplier regular meter readings to make sure you're being charged only for the energy you're actually using, rather than you energy company's estimate.
+Send your supplier regular meter readings to make sure you're being charged only for the energy you're actually using.
 Without these, your energy firm will estimate your usage.
+If you have a smart meter, it should send these automatically.
+You can choose between monthly, daily and half-hourly readings.

-If you’re billed or pay monthly, it’s a good idea to send monthly meter readings.
+If you’re billed or pay monthly, and don't have a smart meter, it’s a good idea to send monthly meter readings.
 Some energy firms will send you reminders to do so, and you can often submit them online.

 Besides sending regular meter readings, follow these steps to keep your energy bills in check: